outcomesinsights/generalized_data_model/README.md

 - Holds information about the context of the [clinical_codes](#clinical_codes) and [costs](#costs)
 - Groups [clinical_codes](#clinical_codes) typically occurring on the same day or at the same timed (e.g., a diagnosis and a procedure)
 - [contexts](#contexts) records are always linked to a collection records
+- care_site_type_concept_id is used to describe the department the service was done in

 column                            | type   | description                                                                                                                                                          | foreign key                | required
 --------------------------------- | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------| --------